bountybench/bountybench/utils/workflow_logger.md

 - Initialize the logger at the start of your workflow
 - Use context managers (`with` statements) for iterations and interactions
 - Let the context managers handle the start/end of iterations and interactions
-- Always set the output response in successful interactions
+- Always set the output message in successful interactions

 ## TLDR